-Propane is a flammable hydrocarbon with the chemical formula $C_3H_8$ .
+Propane is a flammable hydrocarbon.
 It is produced as a by-product of petroleum refining and natural gas processing.
 Propane is a gas at standard temperatures and pressure, but it is commonly compressed to a liquid for transportation and storage.
 In its liquid form, it is also commonly known as liquified petroleum gas ("LPG").

-Commercially available propane is generally not pure $C_3H_8$ , but rather is $C_3H_8$ blended with other hydrocarbons such as ethane, propylene, or butanes, in proportions varying by location and commercial factors.
-The United States Heavy Duty 5 (HD-5) standard for propane is at least 90% propane blended with no more than 5% propylene and no more than 5% butanes and ethane).
+Commercially available propane is generally not pure C_3H_8 , but rather is C_3H_8 blended with other hydrocarbons such as ethane, propylene, or butanes, in proportions varying by location and commercial factors.
+The United States Heavy Duty 5 (HD-5) standard for propane is blended with no more than 5% propylene along with allowable butanes and ethane according to the relevant ASTM International standard.
+There are other standards of propane, such as HD-10 which contains no more than 10% propylene along with allowable butanes and ethane; HD-10 has not been considered for importation into the Cayman Islands.
 For certain uses such as cooking fuels, propane can be mixed with higher proportions of butane; depending on the applicable safety standards, propane/butane mixes with butane proportions of up to 50% may be used.

-As LPG, propane is commonly transported and stored in standardized steel cylinder tanks.
+As LPG, propane is commonly transported and stored in standardised steel cylinder tanks.
 Propane is commonly used as a cooking fuel both in home use and for portable cooking facilities such as barbeques, for home heating, and for small-scale electricity generation such as home generators.
 Propane also has certain commercial and industrial uses.